Probing the Cosmic Reionization History with JWST: Gunn-Peterson and Ly$\alpha$ Damping Wing Absorption at $4.5 < z < 13$: Discussion

 \subsubsection{Source of Ionization and {\sc Hii} Topology}

 Topology of ionized IGM imprints the source of ionizing photons at the EoR.
 In another words, the IGM attenuation along the line of sight should depend on the galaxy properties such as the UV brightness.
 The difference in the absorption profile by the galaxy properties could possibly hint the source of IGM ionizing photons.
-For example, we expect less Ly$\alpha$ absorption for the brighter galaxies than the fainter ones if the ionizing photons are mainly from the bright galaxies because of the spatially selective ionization of IGM around the brighter ones.
+For example, we expect less Ly$\alpha$ absorption for the brighter galaxies than the fainter ones if the ionizing photons are mainly supplied from the overdensed environment hosting bright galaxies.
 As discussed in Section \ref{sample}, we see that for the $\langle M_{\rm UV} \rangle\simeq-20.5$ bin (i.e., the brightest bin), the stacked spectra at the different redshift do not evolve.
 However, for the $\langle M_{\rm UV} \rangle\simeq-18.5$ bin (i.e., the faintest bin), we could capture the strong evolution of the absorption feature by redshift between $z<6$ to $z>7.5$.
-This feature is consistent with the picture that the ionization of IGM starts earlier around the massive dark matter halo hosting these bright galaxies.
-If the objects hosted in the massive halos are the dominant source of ionizing photons, cosmic reionization proceeds late and rapidly, which is qualitatively consistent with the inferred $\langle x_{\rm \HI} \rangle$ in Section \ref{xHI_evolve}.
+This feature is consistent with the picture that the ionization of IGM starts earlier around the massive dark matter halo hosting these bright galaxies at the overdensed region of the universe \citep[e.g.,][]{Mason18,Mason18b,Weinberger18,Gronke21,Smith22}.
+If the objects hosted in the massive halos are the dominant source of ionizing photons, cosmic reionization proceeds late and rapidly, which is qualitatively consistent with inferred $\langle x_{\rm \HI} \rangle$ in Section \ref{xHI_evolve}.
+The future observations of more fainter galaxies via lensed cluster surveys or spectroscopic follow-up of gamma ray burst's bright afterglow \citep[e.g.,][]{2006PASJ...58..485T} would be helpful to further test the UV magnitude dependence of the Ly$\alpha$ visibility at the EoR.
+At the same time, we need variety of spectra sample covering wider stellar and nebular property ranges to ensure the recovery of the unattenuated spectral shape of various kind of EoR objects.
+Not just on the galaxy property itself, but also extending the wavelength coverage is important.
+Incorporating the Balmer line information may enable better inference on the intrinsic Ly$\alpha$ strength, therefore allowing the IGM attenuation inference using the galaxy with strong Ly$\alpha$ emission contributions. \Addp{While stack spectra from \cite{Cu19} are based on ground-based observations, we can combine data from ground-based and JWST to construct template spectra spanning from the rest-frame UV to optical wavelength of galaxies at post-EoR.}